melodypong0917/COMP-2090SEF-group-project/task 1/README.md

     All the related inforamtion will be shown, such as the time that the actions is made.

 7. Exit
-    The system will be closed
+    The system will be closed and all the actions made will be saved.
+    You can continue to used the data when you open the system again.
+    A JSON file will be saved to the file.